 AuditCore can generate a fully formatted NDIS incident report from your structured data in seconds — no manual write-up required.

-See Document Generation →Step 6 — Close the Loop
+Step 6 — Close the Loop

 Every incident must be closed in your system — with documentation of the investigation outcome, any corrective actions taken, and any follow-up with the participant.
 AuditCore tracks open incidents and alerts your compliance manager to any that have not been closed within your organisation's target timeframe.
+When in doubt, report it.
+It is better to report and be reviewed than not report and risk harm.